Skip to content

 Use Cases

-• Limit the number of concurrent requests in one part of the microservice, so it won't take resources from other parts in case of load increase
+• Limit the number of concurrent requests in one part of the microservice, preventing it from consuming resources needed by other parts during load spikes

 Usage